 We collaborated on tests at the Insitut Laue Langevin (ILL) to study the effects of high flux neutron beams on spin-exchange optical pumping (SEOP).
 The key result of this published work was the finding that the alkali spin relaxation induced by the beam, which increases the laser power demand, scales as the square root of the neutron flux.

 In parallel, we are developing and testing "double cells," which can potentially bypass this issue by separating the optical pumping volume from the spin filter volume.
 We tested a small double cell in the high flux ILL beam and the data indicate that it was insensitive to the neutron beam.
-Such cells have other advantages for continuous pumping, but also present greater demands on the laser power required for maximum polarization.> To test a large double cell, we employed an electrically heated oven in a solenoid for SEOP.Although a 150 h relaxation time was observed for this cell, the polarization was lower than expectations.
-This discrepancy will be investigated further.
+Such cells have other advantages for continuous pumping and certain cell designs, but also present greater demands on the laser power required for maximum polarization.
+Various double cells being characterized are shown in the Figure.

 Neutron beam effects on SEOP will be understood and addressed, allowing the advantages of 3He spin filters to be exploited for high flux experiments at the NCNR and other US and overseas laboratories.
 New cell approaches that will be useful for the general goal of continuous optical pumping will be developed.